xonsh/xonsh/docs/tutorial_xonsh_projects.rst

 ================================
 Xonsh is fully interoperable with Python.
-Writing a xonsh library is very similar to writing a Python library, using all of the same tooling and infrastucture for packaging pure Python code.
+Writing a xonsh library is very similar to writing a Python library, using all of the same tooling and infrastructure for packaging pure Python code.

 Structure
 ==========